- Course: Psychology

 I took a bit of an odd route after leaving University.
 During my final year I was quite focussed on getting onto a 'graduate scheme' with a large employer, the springboard and salary these jobs offered were quite attractive at the time and I wasn't too concerned with what field it was in, luckily Psychology was quite transferable to a number of disciplines and it allowed me some flexibility.
 I ended up on a graduate scheme with Asda at their head office in Leeds working with technology, something I'd always been interested in, and during my last two years at University, I also interned with Apple which helped me in applying for a technology role.

 I spent about 6 years with Asda and had some great experiences and a lot of international travel for work, but it never felt 'right'!
 I became a little disenfranchised with large corporates and endless games of email ping-pong, so I decided to try a few other things out.
 I started a small coffee roastery from my parent's garage, selling online and to offices in Leeds, and also joined West Yorkshire Police as a Special Constable (one of the best decisions I've made, even made an appearance on TV's Traffic Cops!).
 I eventually decided to try a different organisation and workplace culture so I moved to Sky's digital team at Leeds Dock, working within their app development function and looking after a team of business analysts.
 I loved this job!
 The workplace culture and can-do attitude was brilliant, we launched an app which for a brief time made it to number one on Apple's App Store.
-I also managed to put learnings from my degree into practice as we did a lot of user research here and the Psychology of Design modules definitely helped!
+I also managed to put knowledge from my degree into practice as we did a lot of user research here and the Psychology of Design modules definitely helped!

 Like Asda though, I began to feel like I wanted to try something else entirely, and one day after another sardine-esque commute when coming home from work I noticed a shop in the village I live in was soon to be vacant as the owner was retiring, and I decided to put my name down at the estate agent!
 A few months later I had the keys and after 6 months of renovation we opened up as a coffee bar, art gallery and eco shop, pulling together a few different things I was passionate about.